-Page 2.
 1925 Hudson Super Six Biddle and Smart 7 Passenger.

 Engine and other mechanical work.

-On to Page 3.
-Interior Work
+On to Page 3 Interior and Body Work

 Back to Page 1 of pictures.